PaulFWatts/Learning-Go/Learn Go.md

 \- https://golang.org/doc/code.html to learn how to organize your Go workspace
 \- https://golang.org/doc/effective_go.html be more effective at writing Go
 \- https://golang.org/ref/spec learn more about the language itself
-\- https://golang.org/doc/#articles a lot more reading materialThere are some awesome websites as well:
+\- https://golang.org/doc/#articles a lot more reading material, there are some awesome websites as well:
 \- [https://blog.gopheracademy.com](https://blog.gopheracademy.com/) great resources for Gophers in general
 \- [http://gotime.fm](http://gotime.fm/) awesome weekly podcast of Go awesomeness
 \- [https://gobyexample.com](https://gobyexample.com/) examples of how to do things in Go